orkes-io/docs/blog/2022-05-16-conductor-etl-example.md

 ##  Uploading the data to Orbit

 If the Orbit API allowed us to upload all of the entries at once, we could go ahead and do that with the output of the last task.
-But, that is not the case, each activity must be uploaded individually.
+But that is not the case, each activity must be uploaded individually.

 To accomplish this, another DO/WHILE loop ```loop_through_users``` is used to go through all of the entries in ```jq_stars_combine```: